eddeee888/route-codegen/README.md

     routingType: NextJS
     destinationDir: client-seo/src/routes

-  # An app without `routes` is still valid.
+  # An app without `routes` will get generated code to support routing to other apps.
-  # In this case, this app can still generate url to other apps
   express-server:
     destinationDir: server/src/routes

-  # Leave out `destinationDir` if no route needs to be generated.
+  # An app without `destinationDir` will not get generated code.
-  # Other apps still generates routes to navigate to this app
+  # Other apps will get generated code to support routing to this app.
   legacy:
     routes:
       legacyApp: /legacy/app